mrdandelion6/Learn-to-Code/topics/using-vim/vim.md

 ### insert mode
 press `i` to enter insert mode. while in insert mode, you can type and change text in files.

+## text editing
+- i: enter insert mode
+- v: enter visual mode
+- u: undo last change
+- ctrl + r: redo
+- y: yank text
+    - before yanking, have cursor at either the beginning or end of the text you want to yank
+    - press y to begin yank
+    - press a movement key to yank text up till there
+    - eg) yank a paragraph below cursor: y + }
+    - doesn't have to be y + } at same time, can be y, }
+- p: paste yanked text
+- O: insert blank link above cursor
+- o: insert blank link below cursor and enter insert mode
+- dd: delete line
+- d: delete text
+    - same as yank

 ## movement

 ### h, j, k, l (single character)